What Is A Drug Detox?

 Other Detox Options.

 Outpatient detox is also used, but is not as common as a residential inpatient program.
 Outpatient detox may be appropriate for less severe cases of addiction or alcoholism.
-This method requires a higher level of persistence and commitment as it requires a patient to regularly check in with their clinic for detox treatment and medication if necessary.
+This method requires a higher level of persistence and commitment as it requires a patient to regularly check in with their clinic for drug detox treatment and medication if necessary.
 This option can be good for those who have extensive family or work obligations, or who require a more affordable option.
 Outpatient detox should only be done on the recommendation from an addiction specialist.

 Detox And The First Steps Of Recovery.